uniwebcms/framework/blog/01-introduction.md

 # Introducing Uniweb Framework

 We're excited to share something we've been working on for a while: the Uniweb Framework.
 It's a different way to think about building websites.
-You're not building sites with the framework.
-You're building component systems that content creators use to build sites—using standard React, but with better separation between code and content.

-We call them Foundations—component collections that work like frameworks.
-You build and publish a Foundation.
-Content creators select it and build sites with your components.
+The framework's runtime handles the infrastructure that's the same in every project—routing, content processing, data fetching, localization.
+You focus on building components.
+No setup.
+No boilerplate.
+Just your design system and the components that make it unique.

+And when you need content creators to work independently, the architecture already supports that.
+You build component systems—what we call Foundations—that others use to build sites.
 When you improve a component, every site using that Foundation gets the update on next page load if it contains non-breaking changes.
 No coordination, no redeployment.

 It's component development as infrastructure.
 And it's open source.

 ## What We Made

-The simplest way to explain it: you build component collections for content creators, and content creators use those components to build sites.
-Like component libraries but usable directly by everyone, not just developers.
+The simplest way to explain it: you build components with full React capabilities while the runtime handles the infrastructure.
+Routing, content processing, data fetching—handled.
+You focus on your design system.

 Sites are pure content and Foundations are pure code, hosted independently and interacting through a structured interface at runtime.
 Foundations can be hosted on any static CDN, or use Uniweb's hosting infrastructure.

+You build component collections—what we call Foundations.
+They're like component libraries, but usable directly by everyone, not just developers.
+When content creators need to work with your components, you already have what they need.
+No additional work to make your Foundation accessible to them.

 A Foundation is React components.
 Build them however you want.
 A Site is content—markdown, structured data, dynamic data, configuration, assets.
 When someone visits a page, the framework's runtime loads the Foundation dynamically, coordinates routing between pages, and renders each content block through the component it specifies.